 Jira AI for IT Service Management (ITSM) and support

-- Virtual service agent: This agent is built into Jira Service Management and acts as your team's first line of defense.
+- Virtual service agent: Built into Jira Service Management, this acts as a robust first line of defense.
 It can be set up in Slack, Microsoft Teams, or your help center portal.
-Using a feature called "AI answers," it scans your connected Confluence knowledge base to answer common questions automatically, before they even turn into a ticket.
+Using "AI answers," it scans your Confluence knowledge base to provide instant, automated responses to common questions.

 This video explains how Jira Service Management's virtual agent can deflect tickets and automate responses.